 Registering devices in Azure AD creates a unique identity that can be used to secure and manage devices.
 Learn more about Azure AD device identity.

 Shared device enrollment with Intune

-Android: Automatically enroll Android devices into shared device mode with Microsoft Endpoint Manager.
+Android: Automatically enroll Android devices into shared device mode with Microsoft Intune.
 Learn more about enrolling shared devices in Intune.

 iOS: Not currently available.

 BYOD device enrollment with Intune

 Use Microsoft Intune to keep your frontline workers' devices secure and protected.
 Learn more about how to enroll different types of BYOD devices in Intune: